awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ### License

-This library is licensed under the Amazon Software License.
+This library is licensed under the Apache License, 2.0.

 ----
 ### Release notes